niklasf/syzygy-tables.info/README.md

 This project is licensed under the AGPL-3.0+.

-<a href="https://syzygy-tables.info/legal#thanks">Thanks to all dependencies</a> and special thanks to Ronald de Man for [his endgame tablebases](https://github.com/syzygy1/tb)!
+<a href="https://syzygy-tables.info/legal#thanks">Thanks to the maintainers of all dependencies</a> and special thanks to Ronald de Man for [his endgame tablebases](https://github.com/syzygy1/tb)!